+Solutions Summit.
+Why the world is running out of helium - Science - News.
+Scientists have warned that the world's most commonly used inert gas is being depleted at an astonishing rate because of a law passed in the United States in 1996 which has effectively made helium too cheap to recycle.
 The law stipulates that the US National Helium Reserve, which is kept in a disused underground gas field near Amarillo, Texas – by far the biggest store of helium in the world – must all be sold off by 2015, irrespective of the market price.
 The experts warn that the world could run out of helium within 25 to 30 years, potentially spelling disaster for hospitals, whose MRI scanners are cooled by the gas in liquid form, and anti-terrorist authorities who rely on helium for their radiation monitors, as well as the millions of children who love to watch their helium-filled balloons float into the sky.

 Liquid helium is critical for cooling cooling infrared detectors, nuclear reactors and the machinery of wind tunnels.
 What helium is used for *Airships *MRI scanners *Rockets *Dating.
 Can civilisation reboot without fossil fuels? – Lewis Dartnell.
 Imagine that the world as we know it ends tomorrow.
 There’s a global catastrophe: a pandemic virus, an asteroid strike, or perhaps a nuclear holocaust.
 The vast majority of the human race perishes.
 Our civilisation collapses.
 The post-apocalyptic survivors find themselves in a devastated world of decaying, deserted cities and roving gangs of bandits looting and taking by force.
 Bad as things sound, that’s not the end for humanity.
-Popular now.
+We bounce back.

 Thanks.
 Everyone knows that hand washing gets rid of all of the germs on your hand.
 Simple really. /s /hypocrisy /iwouldnotbersurprisedsomeoneactuallythoughtofthisasarealthing.
 These Skyscrapers Will Clean Pollution From The Surrounding Water And Air.
 Two towers almost a kilometer high have been announced for Wuhan, China.

 But they won't just be special because of their height - the towers will actually clean the polluted lake next to which they will sit.
 At 830m high the Burj Khalifa has been the world's tallest building since 2010.
 However, these days that record seldom lasts long.
 UK architects Chetwoods are proposing to go for the full 1000m.
 Tall buildings require a lot of power, particularly for lifts, but Adele Peters of business magazine Fast Company reports “Wind turbines, lightweight solar cladding, and hydrogen fuel cells running on the buildings’ waste will generate all of the power used by the towers, plus a little extra for the rest of the neighbourhood.”